Jeon Somi

-Ennik Somi Douma (born March 9, 2001), known professionally by her Korean name Jeon Somi (Korean: 전소미), is a Korean and Canadian singer, rapper and dancer signed under The Black Label.
-Jeon shot to domestic stardom as the first-place winner of the survival reality show Produce 101 and a member of the show's eleven-piece project girl group I.O.I.
+Ennik Somi Douma (born March 9, 2001), known professionally by her Korean name Jeon Somi (Korean: 전소미), is a South Korean and Canadian singer.
+Born in Canada to a South Korean mother and a Dutch-Canadian father, she moved to South Korea as an infant.
+She quickly achieved domestic fame as the first-place winner of the survival reality show Produce 101 and a member of the show's eleven-piece project girl group I.O.I.
 Following the conclusion of I.O.I's group activities, Jeon signed with YG Entertainment's subsidiary, The Black Label.
-She made her debut as a solo artist on June 13, 2019, with the single "Birthday" and released her first studio album XOXO in 2021.
+She made her debut as a solo artist on June 13, 2019, with the single "Birthday".
+In 2021, she released her first studio album XOXO, which included the top-ten single "Dumb Dumb".
+She achieved her first top-five single in South Korea with "Fast Forward" in 2023.